oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/userguide.md

 ## Command

 Some commands are stateless, in that they function no matter what state/mode you are in.
 Others only function when in the command state.
+The mouse can be moved using both cardinal directions and the `grid` command, but this is different from the `mouse` mode which tries to replicate normal mouse movement.

 #### Stateless